Is a barrel of beer dropping from the upstairs of a warehouse on a pedestrian walking down the street below?

 Does a plaintiff who is intoxicated and walking on the wrong side of the road get 100% responsibility for the resulting accident?
 (Nova Scotia, Canada)

-What is the legal test for establishing the concept of dedication?
+What is the limitation period for a plaintiff to sue the lessee of a financed lease?
 (Nova Scotia, Canada)

-What is the test for admissible evidence in a promissory note case?
+What is the test for establishing knowledge and approval of a will?
 (Nova Scotia, Canada)

-What is the test for a but for in a motor vehicle accident?
+What is the test for non-compensationary spousal support in a long-term relationship?
 (Nova Scotia, Canada)

 X